andreassommer/fpex0/README.md

 ## Questions:
-- Why is it so slow?
+- Why is it slow?
   Answer: Since the Matlab integrators are not capabale to deliver accurate and consistent sensitivity information, which is cruical for optimization, the required derivatives are approximated via external numerical differentiation.
-This requires on the one hand a lot of function evaluations, and on the other hand highly accurate integration tolerances.
+This requires on the one hand a lot of function evaluations, and on the other hand highly accurate integration tolerances, leading to lenghty computation times.
 - Can it be made faster?
   Answer: Yes.
 We have much faster external integrators at hand.
 Contact us for details.
 - Further questions?